Development of Carnatic music

 Karnataka is a state of India with a long tradition of innovation in the fields of both Carnatic and Hindustani classical music.

 Basaveshwara, King of Kalyana, leader of the Bhakti movement and Prime Minister of Bijjala, created his Vachanas, an integral part of the Indian classical music's development during this period, which also saw the rise of composers like Chandraja, Shantala, Akka Mahadevi and Allama.
-Later, Ventamakhin's Chaturdandi Prakashika and Chaturkallinatha's Sangitaratnakara further refined these traditions.
+Later, Ventamakhin 's Chaturdandi Prakashika and Chaturkallinatha 's Sanghamitra further refined these traditions.

-With the rise of Vaishnavism and the Haridasa movement came prominent composers from Karnataka like Purandaradasa, Kanakadasa, Vijaya Dasa and Jagannathadasa.
+With the rise of Vaishnavism and the Haridasa movement came prominent composers from Karnataka like Purandaradasa, Kanakadasa, Vijaya Dasa and Jagannatha Dasa.
 The Wodeyars of Mysore were great patrons of the arts.